Brandon McManus: Denver Broncos

 On March 7, 2017, the Broncos placed a second round restricted free agent tender on McManus.
 On September 11, 2017, McManus signed a three-year contract extension with the Broncos.
+In the 2017 season, McManus converted all 27 extra point attempts and 24 of 32 field goal attempts.

+In the 2018 season, McManus converted all 35 extra point attempts and 20 of 25 field goal attempts.
+In the 2019 season, McManus converted 25 of 26 extra point attempts and 29 of 34 field goal attempts.

 On September 11, 2020, McManus signed a four-year, $17.2 million contract extension with the Broncos through the 2024 season.
-In Week 4 against the New York Jets, McManus hit a 53-yard field goal that stood as the game-winner in the 37-28 win, earning AFC Special Teams Player of the Week.
-In Week 6 against the New England Patriots, McManus scored all 18 of his team's points, converting 6 field goals during the 18–12 win.
+In Week 4 against the New York Jets, McManus hit a 53-yard field goal that stood as the game-winner in the 37–28 win, earning AFC Special Teams Player of the Week.
+In Week 6 against the Patriots, McManus scored all 18 of his team's points, converting 6 field goals during the 18–12 win.
 McManus was named the AFC Special Teams of the Week for his performance in Week 6.
-He was placed on the reserve/COVID-19 list by the team on December 14, 2020, and activated on December 23.
+He was placed on the reserve/COVID-19 list by the team on December 14, 2020, and re-activated on December 23.
+In the 2020 NFL season, McManus converted 24 of 27 extra point attempts and 28 of 34 field goal attempts.

-In Week 14 of the 2021 season, McManus converted all five extra points and a 52-yard field goal in a 38-10 win over the Detroit Lions, earning AFC Special Teams Player of the Week.

-In Week 17 of the 2021-2022 season, McManus kicked a career-long 61-yard field goal against the Los Angeles Chargers at the end of the first half.
+In Week 14 of the 2021 season, McManus converted all five extra points and a 52-yard field goal in a 38–10 win over the Detroit Lions, earning AFC Special Teams Player of the Week.
+In Week 17, McManus kicked a career-long 61-yard field goal against the Los Angeles Chargers at the end of the first half.
+In the 2021 season, McManus converted 33 of 34 extra point attempts and 26 of 31 field goal attempts.

+In the 2022 season, McManus converted 25 of 27 extra point attempts and 28 of 36 field goal attempts.

+On May 23, 2023, McManus was released by the Broncos and designated as a post-June 1 cut.
+At the time of his release, he was the last remaining member of the Super Bowl 50 winning team still with the team.

+Jacksonville Jaguars

+McManus signed a one-year deal with the Jacksonville Jaguars on May 25, 2023.
+He was named AFC Special Teams Player of the Week in Week 4 of 2023 after kicking 3-for-3 in a victory.
+McManus was also named AFC Special Teams Player of the Month for October after kicking 12-for-12 during the month.

+Washington Commanders

+On March 14, 2024, McManus signed a one-year deal with the Washington Commanders.
+He was released on June 2, after sexual assault allegations stemming from his time with the Jaguars went public.